Vonage/vonage-dotnet-sdk/README.md

 Developer Instructions:
 ===========================

-We are currently targeting the 4.5 framework and using Visual Studio 2013 SP4.
+We are currently targeting the 4.5.2 framework and using Visual Studio 2013 Update 5.

 1. Get latest code either by cloning the repository or downloading a snapshot of the source
 2. Open "Nexmo.Api.sln"